-The BUF16820 is a programmable voltage reference generator designed for gamma correction in TFT-LCD panels.
-It provides 14 programmable outputs and two $V{\rm COM}$ channels, each with 10-bit resolution.
-It offers on-chip, one-time programmable (OTP) memory that allows the user to store the gamma voltages on-chip.
+The BUF20820 is a programmable voltage reference generator designed for gamma correction in TFT-LCD panels.
+It provides 18 programmable outputs for gamma correction and two channels for V{COM} adjustment, each with 10-bit resolution.
+It offers on-chip One-Time Programmable (OTP) memory that allows the user to store the gamma voltages on-chip.
 This eliminates the need for an external EEPROM.

-This programmability replaces the traditional, timeconsuming process of changing resistor values to optimize the various gamma voltages, and allows designers to determine the correct gamma voltages for a panel very quickly.
-Required voltage changes can also be easily implemented without changing the hardware.
+This programmability replaces the traditional, timeconsuming process of changing resistor values to optimize the various gamma voltages and allows designers to determine the correct gamma voltages for a panel very quickly.
+Required voltage changes can also be easily implemented without hardware changes.

-The BUF16820 uses TI's latest, small-geometry analog CMOS process, which makes it a very competitive choice for full production, not just evaluation.
+The BUF20820 uses TI's latest, small-geometry analog CMOS process, which makes it a very competitive choice for full production, not just evaluation.

 Programming of each output occurs through an industrystandard, two-wire serial interface.
-Unlike existing programmable buffers, the BUF16820 offers a high-speed mode that allows clock speeds up to 3.4MHz.
+Unlike existing programmable buffers, the BUF20820 offers a high-speed mode that allows clock speeds up to 3.4MHz.

-For devices with a lower or higher channel count, please contact your local sales or marketing representative.
+For lower or higher channel count, please contact your local sales or marketing representative.

-The BUF16820 is available in an HTSSOP-32 PowerPADTM package.
-It is specified from -40°C to +85°C.
+The BUF20820 is available in an HTSSOP-38 PowerPADTM package.
+It is specified from $-40^{\circ}C$ to $+85^{\circ}C$.

-BUF16820 RELATED PRODUCTS
+BUF20820 RELATED PRODUCTS

-FEATURES PRODUCT 18-Channel Programmable, Two V {COM} Channels, Memory BUF20820 12-Channel Programmable Buffer, 10-Bit BUF12800 Programmable V {COM} BUF01900 10 + 1 Channel Gamma Buffer, 22V Supply Voltage BUF11705 Complete LCD DC/DC Solution TPS651xx
+FEATURES PRODUCT 18-Channel Programmable, Two V {COM} BUF20800 12-Channel Programmable Buffer, 10-Bit BUF12800 Programmable V {COM} with Memory BUF01900 10-Channel Gamma Correction Buffer, Int V {COM} , 18V Operating Supply Voltage BUF11704 High-Speed V {COM} , 1 and 2 Channels SN10501 Complete LCD DC/DC Solution TPS651xx